netreconlab/parse-hipaa/README.md

 #### Heroku with Postgres
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-You can use the one-button deployment to quickly deploy to Heroko.
-Not that this is non-HIPAA compliant in Heroku's free services, so you need to work with Heroku to enable this.
+You can use the one-button deployment to quickly deploy to Heroko. **Note that this is non-HIPAA compliant when using Heroku's free services**, so you need to work with Heroku to enable this.
 Once you click the Heroku button do the following:

 1. Select your **App name**
 2. Under the **Config vars** section, change `PARSE_SERVER_URL` to reflect your **App name** in step 1.
 Do this by replacing `yourappname` with **App name** You can leave all other **Config vars** as they are